xionghuichen/RLAssistant/README.md

 you can find a project demo from the example directory.

 # TODO
-1. to be compatible to torch;
+1. to be compatible with Pytorch;
-2. add comment to functions
+2. add comments and documents to other functions.